-Client rolled into office on a chair and tried to shut the door.
+Client was rolling around on office chair when staff attempted to redirect him.
+Client rolled into office and tried to shut the door.
 Staff put leg in the door jamb to prevent the door from closing.
 Client put all their weight on door and cracked it.
 Client then hit the staff in the face a couple times which caused a minor injury.

-Investigation Recommendations: Manager will review clients' Positive Approaches and Risk Assessment with staff.
-HSC Recommendations: No additional recommendations.
+Incident Investigation Recommendations: Manager will review clients' Positive Approaches and Risk Assessment with staff.